If Zoho Doesn’t Give You the Functionality, Build It!

 With the SQL code already available in GitHub and an explanation written out here, we hope you can learn how to build and even improve these reports!

 If it still seems a little too much to tackle on your own, consider looking at our Zoho Analytics course bundle which will teach—and show—you everything you need to know from beginning to end.
+Also, check out our detailed Analytics and Tableau comparison.

 Then, if you have additional questions beyond that or other difficult tasks to be done in your Zoho system, consider reaching out to us here.